lohi0399/MLOps_Project_CICD/README.md

  -- Student performance indicator

- (a) Jupyter notebook is the best to perform EDA and with the observations from this we can try to see how to encorporate it into our porject
+ (a) Jupyter notebook is the best to perform EDA and with the observations from this we can try to see how to encorporate it into our project.
+See the problem statement within notebook in the EDA notebook